-F2C Direct is the shop front of F2C heat press machines.
-This seller has been in business since 2014, and has very positive overall customer satisfaction ratings.
+F2C Direct has been selling heat press machines since 2014, and has very positive overall customer satisfaction ratings.

-These machines are very similar to other machines available from other sellers, which makes it hard to decide which Amazon seller to buy from.
-Because they do have a very high overall customer satisfaction rating, they are worth considering.
+Because these machines are very similar to those available from other sellers, it makes it hard to decide which seller to buy from.
+However, since F2C do have a very high overall customer satisfaction rating, they are well worth considering.

 Cotton and polyester garments (shirts, polos, tees)

 Sublimation transfers require the most heat (around 400℉) and can be the trickiest transfer to get right.
-You can see our article on sublimation transfers for more info.
+You can see our article on sublimation printing for more info.

 15 x 15 inch machines are a good size to have for home use.
 It’s not so small that you have trouble pressing large t-shirts, but not so big that it dominates the room it is in.
 Clamshells are also a good style for in the home or garage, not needing a ton of space to open and swivel around.

 This F2C 5 in 1 heat press will allow you to press onto mug, plate and caps as well.